divonlan/genozip/docs/advanced.rst

 **Tracking execution**

-.. option:: --show-containers  ZUC.
+.. option:: --show-containers[=field]  ZUC.
 Show flow of containers.
+Possibly with the values of a specific field (use --STATS to see the field names in the file).

           |